 If you have a history of bleeding disorders or if you are taking any blood-thinning

 medicines (anticoagulants), aspirin, or other medicines that affect blood clotting.

 You may be told to stop some of these medicines before the procedure.
-Your healthcare
+Your provider

-provider may request a blood test before the procedure to determine how long it takes
+may request a blood test before the procedure to find out how long it takes your blood

 If you have a pacemaker or other implanted cardiac devices

 If you smoke, stop smoking as soon as possible before the procedure.
 This may improve

 your chances for a successful recovery from surgery and benefit your overall health

 Based on your condition, your healthcare provider may have other instructions for

 Heart valve repair surgery often requires a hospital stay.
 Procedures may vary depending